ACT Election 2020: In Conversation with Rachel Stephen-Smith MLA (ACT Labor)

 In September HCCA held a series of online (Zoom) events – In Conversation with Candidates.
 We spoke with the health spokespeople of each of the main parties about their vision for our local health system and response to the priorities HCCA has identified.

-The first In Conversation event was with Rachel Stephen-Smith MLA, ACT Labor, if you missed it you can watch the full recording here.
+The first In Conversation event was with Rachel Stephen-Smith MLA, ACT Labor, if you missed it you can watch the full recording here or below.

 In her introductory segment Minister Stephen-Smith announced several important initiatives that spoke to the HCCA priorities.

 The first was a $7 million dollar investment over four years to implement a new patient navigation service (at 11:27) starting with patient and family navigators for families with children who need to access specialist healthcare interstate.

 The second was the announcement that a re-elected labour government would implement HCCA’s recommendations in the recently released final report on The Kids Interstate Shared Care Project (at 11:59, download the report here).

 Minister Stephen-Smith also highlighted their continuing effort to improve health care access for people with a disability, with the reiteration that the development of a Disability Health Strategy would be a priority for herself and a re-elected Labor Government (at 9:07).

 Darlene Cox from HCCA followed up these initial statements with a range of questions from members and attendees.

 On the topic of access to primary and mental health care in residential aged care facilities the Minister acknowledged that there is still a lot of work to do to fill the gaps (at 30:50).
 She highlighted the success of the Geriatric Rapid Acute Care Evaluation (GRACE) program trial in reducing unnecessary hospital and the Government’s increased investment in the program to see it rolled out to all aged care facilities in the ACT.
 However, she also highlighted how much more needs to be done working across federal and state Governments, particularly in addressing gaps in support services for residents in aged care facilities.